How Do You Unlock a Car Door Without a Key?

 The Inflatable Wedge Method

-Option 3: Call an Auto Locksmith
+Option 4: Call an Auto Locksmith

-A locksmith can also:
+An auto locksmith can also:

-- Cut and programme a replacement key on-site if your original is lost
+- Cut and programme a replacement key on-site if your original is lost - see our guide to car key cutting for what this involves

 - Extract a broken key from the lock or ignition